 Geode Cakes have been a very popular trend for quite some time now.
 There’s several designs that you can put together using this trend.
 I have always loved Geodes and the thought of combining them with cakes was even more amazing.
+So, whats the easiest way to make a geode cake?

-So I know now you’re probably thinking, how do we go about making a Geode Cake?
 Looking at it, you might think that it’s pretty difficult, but after this tutorial you will see that it’s very simple to make.
 Below are a list of materials that you will need to make a Geode Cake.

 - Rock Candy (gradient colors)

 - Three Layered Cake